 You can use fintech application development services to get a team of top-level experts working on your project.
 This will let you implement any feature to compete with the market’s leading players.

 Keeping users engaged is one of the most common fintech challenges.
-Financial applications have only a 22.7% retention rate on day 1, swiftly falling to 5.8% on day 30.
 Low retention means fewer users, resulting in reduced income.

 Increasing user retention is possible by providing a better experience.
 Here are some examples: